Images

 Design and build

-There are no significant exterior visual changes to this ID.4.
-As before, it shares many styling cues with its ID.3 hatch stablemate but it's a slightly bigger thing, 4,584mm long, 1,852mm wide and 1,612mm tall.
+No significant exterior visual changes were made to this ID.4 as part of this further update.
+As before, it's one of the bigger VW Group mid-sized EV crossovers, 4,584mm long, 1,852mm wide and 1,612mm tall.
 To give you some perspective, that makes it a little longer and wider than Volkswagen's more conventional Tiguan mid-sized SUV.
 Full-LED headlights are standard and top models get big 20 or 21-inch wheels.

-The big difference lies inside, where there's a new bigger 12.9-inch infotainment central touchscreen, with simpler menus, a more intuitive control structure and a more responsive IDA voice assistant.
-This offers fresh functions, including cloud-based weather information and the status of sporting events or stock market prices.
-Volkswagen has (at last) illuminated the cabin temperature control sliders.
-Plus the driving mode selector has been moved to the steering column and the optional augmented reality head-up display system has been enhanced.
+Inside, there's a 12.9-inch infotainment central touchscreen, with simple menus, an intuitive control structure and a responsive IDA voice assistant.
+This offers functions including cloud-based weather information and the status of sporting events or stock market prices.
 You still have to put up with a very small (5.3-inch) instrument display.

 At the back, as before, there's comfortable space for a couple of adults (it'd be a squash for three).
 And there's a very decently-sized 543-litre boot, extendable to 1,575-litres with the rear seat folded.
 A tonne of weight can be towed too if you specify the optional tow bar.